fiveai/GFCS/README.md

 **(WORK IN PROGRESS)**

-This is the github repository for the ICLR 2022 paper "[Attacking deep networks with surrogate-based adversarial black-box methods is easy](https://openreview.net/forum?id=Zf4ZdI4OQPV)", by Nicholas A. Lord, Romain Mueller, and Luca Bertinetto.
+This is the GitHub repository for the ICLR 2022 paper "[Attacking deep networks with surrogate-based adversarial black-box methods is easy](https://openreview.net/forum?id=Zf4ZdI4OQPV)", by Nicholas A. Lord, Romain Mueller, and Luca Bertinetto.

 ## Requirements